Skip To Content

 1. Input Raster—Select the six-band imagery.
 For more details regarding input raster, refer to Recommended imagery configuration.

-2. Output Folder—Any directory of your choice on your machine.
+2. Output Folder—Select a directory on your machine.

-3. Input Feature Class Or Classified Raster Or Table (optional)—Labeled feature class or Classified Raster representing water.
+3. Input Feature Class Or Classified Raster Or Table (optional)—Select the labeled feature class or classified raster representing water.

 The feature class should also have a text field named ClassName with value set to Water.